Headhunting: New Zealand

-In New Zealand, the Maori preserved the heads of some of their ancestors as well as certain enemies in a form known as mokomokai.
-They removed the brain and eyes, and smoked the head, preserving the moko tattoos.
+In New Zealand, the Māori people preserved the heads of some of their ancestors and certain enemies in a form known as toi moko.
+They removed the brain and eyes, and smoked the head, preserving the tā moko (moko tattoos).
 The heads were sold to European collectors in the late 1800s, in some instances having been commissioned and "made to order".

 Philippines

 Headhunting skulls collected as trophies during blood feuds in Ifugao.
 Headhunting was banned in the Philippines in 1913.

 In the Philippines, headhunting was extensive among the various Cordilleran peoples (also known as "Igorot") of the Luzon highlands.
 It was tied with rites of passage, rice harvests, religious rituals to ancestor spirits, blood feuds, and indigenous tattooing.
 Cordilleran tribes used specific weapons for beheading enemies in raids and warfare, specifically the uniquely shaped head axes and various swords and knives.
 Though some Cordilleran tribes living near Christianized lowlanders during the Spanish colonial period had already abandoned the practice by the 19th century, they were still rampant in more remote areas beyond the reach of Spanish colonial authorities.
 The practices were finally suppressed in the early 20th century by the United States during the American colonial period of the Philippines.